 Early in the process of setting up a co-op, meetings provide a group the chance to openly discuss ideas and explore them together.
-Hosting a meeting can be a daunting task, but early meetings are key to a successful co-op.
+Hosting a meeting can be a daunting task, but these meetings are key to a successful co-op.
 Below is some advice on how to set up a meeting.

 Before organizing a public event it’s good to meet with a few business leaders to discuss your idea.
 Chat with business and economic development people.
 They will help vet the idea and provide valuable input before you present it to others.
 Once you’re prepared to host the meeting, here’s some important steps to take to engage an audience:

 Advertising doesn’t need to be expensive, but it does need to be targeted.
 Think about where your audience is and the most effective ways to reach them.
 Create a brief plan, include a budget, inventory your available assets (such as posters, people and social channels) contact key partners, and then get started.
 Email and a phone are your best friends.
 Call relevant partners.
 Ask for their help.
 Social media also provides great platforms for this type of event, and social media can be a cost-effective way to reach the right people.
 Don’t forget traditional media: relevant trade magazines, newspapers, and publishers can help reach an audience and increase legitimacy.
 Invite them to tell your story.

 If you need space to host the meeting, consider partnering with a municipality or community group.
 They may be able to help you avoid the cost of renting a hall.
 Libraries, legions, schools, and community halls often offer inexpensive options as well.
 Provide refreshments.
 They don’t need to be fancy, but having snacks shows you value people’s time and want them to be comfortable.